adityathebe/adityathebe.com/content/posts/what-does-it-mean-to-own-a-bitcoin/index.md

 Understanding transactions is the key to understanding Bitcoin.
 You could say that everything in the bitcoin system is designed to ensure that transactions can be created, propagated on the network, validated, and finally added to the blockchain.
 A bitcoin transaction, as the name suggests, is just transfer of bitcoins.
 But it's important to underestand how the transfers happen.

 A transaction comprises of two important things - an input and output.
 Everyting that I have said about transaction may seem trivial until now.

+When Bob wants to transfer $2 from his $5 to Alice where does he draw that money from ?